NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/VolumeaxiVolumeAnalysisExplanabilityAndInterpretabilityOnCbct/README.md

 <!-- Update this section as you make progress, describing of what you have ACTUALLY DONE.
      If there are specific steps that you could not complete then you can describe them here, too. -->

-1. Trained models with DenseNet architecture to classify the bucolingual position of the impacted maxillary canine and to classify the root resorption.
+1. Trained models with DenseNet architecture to classify the buccolingual position of the impacted maxillary canine.
 2. Implementation of GRAD-CAM with MONAI for visualization

 Next Steps:
+1. Test different architectures and methods to classify root resorption.
-1. Find the best hyper-parameters for the given application to improve the results
+2. Find the best hyper-parameters for the given applications to improve the results
+3. Clean and organise the code
-2. Deploy a module or an extension in 3D Slicer
+4. Deploy the models as a module extension in 3D Slicer
+5. Write the documentation and provide examples to use the code.

 # Illustrations